Hojai district: History

 The geographical area presently under Hojai district and its surrounding area as in the history of the ancient Kamarupa, was known as Davaka kingdom or Kapili Valley kingdom.
 In different sources this kingdom is mentioned as ‘Dabak’, ‘Kapili’ and ‘Tribeg’.
 This kingdom enjoyed independent status up to the 6th century CE.

 Medieval historical sources mention that during the reign of Kashyap (1365-1400) of the Barahi Pala dynasty there began a new era of Kachari supremacy in the Kapili-Jamuna valley.
-Birochana, a minister of Kachari origin in the service of king Bhoumapala of Behali area in the north bank of Brahmaputra had to flee his kingdom after a conflict with the king and came to the south bank of Brahmaputra and established a new kingdom on the banks of the Kalong river which was Brahmapur or the present day Batampur and he assumed the name ‘Bicharpatipha’.
+Birochana, a minister of Kachari origin in the service of king Bhoumapala of Behali area in the north bank of Brahmaputra, had to flee his kingdom after a conflict with the king.
+He came to the south bank of Brahmaputra and established a new kingdom on the banks of the Kalong river which was Brahmapur or the present day Batampur.
+He then assumed the name ‘Bicharpatipha’.
 Soon Kachari reign spread to the entire Kapili-Jamuna valley and the name of the kingdom was known as Kacharipar.

-Due to Ahoms kingdom's vigorous territorial expansion, the Kachari kings came in to conflict with them.
-During the rule of Kachari king Tamradhwaja Narayan the Kachari ruled areas went to the Ahoms under Swargadeo Gadadhar Singha.
+Due to Ahoms kingdom's vigorous territorial expansion, the Kachari kings came into conflict with them.
+During the rule of Kachari king Tamradhwaja Narayan, the Kachari ruled areas went to the Ahoms under Swargadeo Gadadhar Singha.